 Below is a list of the required documents:

-- Application form
+- Online Application form

-- Academic Transcripts: Most recent Academic Transcript
+- Most recent Academic Transcript

 - A copy of your current Student Aid Report (SAR).
 Report must include the EFC number (expected family contribution).
 The EFC number is an essential part of the scholarship selection process.
 To obtain the SAR with the EFC, you must submit your Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
 You can submit your application on the internet at www.fafsa.ed.gov.
-Submit your FAFSA as soon as possible so that you can receive your SAR in time to meet the deadline.
+Submit your FAFSA as soon as possible so that you can receive your SAR on time to meet the deadline.

 - A 500-word essay: Substance abuse is an epidemic that has been plaguing our community for years.
 Teenage drug abuse is one of the largest problems in society today and continues to grow every year.
 Peer pressure, low self-esteem, escape, self-medication, boredom, instant gratification and rebellion… are some of the reasons why youth turn to drugs.
 How do you think we as a community need to address this epidemic and what role should youth take in this effort?

 - ACT OR SAT Test Results (Submit which ever is available to you).

 For any questions, please email: email@example.com